EU-OSHA/oira.statistics.deployment/src/oira/statistics/deployment/resources/intro_text.md

 number of assessments it represents.

 All questions on the Assessments Dashboard deal with the number of assessments in some way.
-Other dashboards have different focusses, e.g. the number of users who have made assessments.
+Other dashboards have a different focus, e.g. the number of users who have made assessments.

 ### Switching Between Table and Chart